Skip to Main Content

 Formatting and Citations

-You will be required to format the paper using TIU style, and your citations should follow Chicago Manual of Style.
+You will be required to format the paper using TEDS format, and your citations should follow Chicago Manual of Style.
 For an in-depth look at these requirements, click here to see our Citation and Formatting guide

 Bible abbreviations